-The National Center on Elder Abuse (NCEA) says that the last Census recorded the highest number and proportion of people age 65 and older in U.S. history.
-The 40.3 million peoples ages 65 and older represented 13 percent of the total population.
+The National Center on Elder Abuse (NCEA) says that the last Census recorded the highest number and proportion of people aged 65 and older in U.S. history.
+The 40.3 million people ages 65 and older represented 13 percent of the total population.
 By 2050, people aged 65 and older are expected to make up 20 percent of the U.S. population.
 The fastest-growing segment of America’s population consists of those 85 and older.

 As our loved ones age, they become increasingly dependent on others.
 Unfortunately, this makes them vulnerable to abuse and neglect at the hands of people entrusted to care for them.
 Elder abuse and neglect are intentional actions that cause harm or create a serious risk of harm to a vulnerable elder by a caregiver or other person who stands in a relationship of trust.
 This includes failure by a caregiver to satisfy the elder’s basic needs or to protect the elder from harm.

-In the only national study that attempted to define the scope of elder abuse, approximately 90 percent of abusers were identified as family members, most often adult children, spouses, partners and others.
+In the only national study that attempted to define the scope of elder abuse, approximately 90 percent of abusers were identified as family members, most often adult children, spouses, partners, and others.
 Family members who abuse drugs or alcohol, who have a mental/emotional illness, and who feel burdened by their caregiving responsibilities abuse elderly relatives more often than those who do not.